sjanel/coincenter/README.md

 Prioritize the accounts with the largest amount of XLM first.

 ```
-coincenter --trade 0.5btc-eur,kraken --trade-sim --trade-strategy nibble --trade-timeout 1min
+coincenter trade 0.5btc-eur,kraken --sim --strategy nibble --timeout 1min
 ```

 Trade 0.5 BTC to euros on all Kraken accounts, in simulated mode (no real order will be placed, useful for tests), with the 'nibble' strategy, an emergency mode triggered before 2 seconds of the timeout of 1 minute

 ```
-coincenter --trade-all doge-usdt,binance_user1,huobi --trade-strategy taker
+coincenter trade-all doge-usdt,binance_user1,huobi --strategy taker
 ```

 Trade all DOGE to USDT on Binance account with key name 'user1' and all Huobi accounts, with the 'taker' strategy, keeping default time out and cancel remaining untouched amount when trade expires

-You can also choose the behavior of the trade when timeout is reached, thanks to `--trade-timeout-match` option.
+You can also choose the behavior of the trade when timeout is reached, thanks to `--timeout-match` option.
 By default, when the trade expires, the last unmatched order is cancelled.
 With above option, instead it places a last order at market price (should be matched immediately).

 ### Multi Trade